tabishqidwai98/tabishqidwai98/README.md

 <h1 align="center">Hi 👋, I'm Tabish Qidwai</h1>
 <h3 align="center">A passionate Full Stack developer from India</h3>
+<h5 align="right">Meet Tabish Qidwai, a passionate and skilled Full Stack developer hailing from India.
+With a diverse range of expertise spanning multiple programming languages and technologies, Tabish is a true polymath in the world of software development.
+At the core of his skillset lies a deep understanding of Django, a powerful Python web framework that he wields with finesse.
+But Tabish's interests don't stop there – he's also well-versed in data science, machine learning, and the intricacies of Python itself.
+Whether it's building robust web applications or diving into the realms of data analysis and model training, Tabish is equipped to tackle any challenge head-on.
+Tabish is particularly excited about collaborating on projects involving Tkinter, a Python GUI toolkit, and the Spotify API, where he's currently working on an exciting application called "Bub Music."
+His curiosity and thirst for knowledge extend to other domains as well, including dash, LLM, Go, Gardio, Android development, C#, and ASP.NET Core.
+With a keen interest in continuously improving his craft, Tabish actively participates on platforms like LeetCode, HackerRank, and HackerEarth, honing his problem-solving skills and staying up-to-date with the latest industry trends.
+Tabish's projects are showcased on his GitHub profile (https://github.com/tabishqidwai98), where you can explore the depth and breadth of his work.
+And if you ever need to reach out to him, feel free to drop him an email at tabish786qidwai@gmail.com – he's always eager to connect with fellow developers and share his knowledge.
+In addition to his technical prowess, Tabish is an active member of various programming communities, fostering connections and collaborating with like-minded individuals.
+With a strong foundation in languages and tools such as Bootstrap, C, C++, C#, CSS, Django, Docker, .NET, Flask, Git, Heroku, Hive, HTML, Jenkins, Linux, MySQL, OpenCV, Pandas, PHP, Python, Scikit-learn, Seaborn, and TensorFlow, he's well-equipped to tackle a wide range of software development challenges.
+Whether you're looking for a skilled developer to collaborate with or simply seeking guidance and mentorship in the world of programming, Tabish Qidwai is someone you'll want to connect with.
+His passion, expertise, and commitment to continuous learning make him a valuable asset to any team or project.</h5>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=tabishqidwai98&label=Profile%20views&color=0e75b6&style=flat" alt="tabishqidwai98" /> </p>